ConesaLab/MirCure/README.md

-# MirCure; Quality control and curation of microRNAs
+# MirCure: A tool for quality control, filter, and curation of microRNAs of animals and plants

 - Guillem Ylla
 - Tianyuan Liu

 ## Installation